xcube-dev/xcube/docs/source/open_parameters_api.md

-  3. If illegal parameter combinations are supplied, the opener MUST raise an exception with an informative error message, and the user interface should present this message clearly to the user.
+  3. If illegal parameter combinations are supplied, the opener MUST raise an exception with an informative error message, and the user interface SHOULD present this message clearly to the user.

-## Common parameters
+### Common parameters

 While an opener is free to define any open parameters for any of its datasets, there are some common parameters which are likely to be used by the majority